DE

 Implementation of the Operation and Maintenance Framework

-Whave Solutions | Simens Foundation
+Whave Solutions | Siemens Foundation

 When a well or water pump breaks down in Ugandan communities, there is usually no clear responsibility for who pays for the repair.
 Until now, people have often waited for an NPO to carry out the repair free of charge.
 This creates dependencies of the local population and government.
 Because of outstanding repairs, local communities often have no access to clean drinking water for months and have to resort to water sources that are hazardous to health.